 Nuclear Medicine

-Gladesville is a referral centre for Nuclear Medicine in Sydney and Australia-wide.
-Dr Max Zuber has developed an expertise in this modality which has many clinical applications and we have on site the only small animal-dedicated nuclear medical veterinary facility in the southern hemisphere.
-We also have on staff Ann Bernar, a qualified Nuclear Medicine Technologist, who while joining us at GVH, works in the human Nuclear Medicine field.
-Nuclear medicine is a relatively new diagnositic technique where radio-isotopes are injected into the body to study various organ functions.
+Nuclear medicine is a new diagnostic technique where radioisotopes are injected into the body to study various organ functions.
 Images of these functions are recorded using a gamma camera.
-Larger doses of radio-isotopes are also given as a form of radiation therapy to treat some forms of cancer.
+Larger doses of radioisotopes are also given as a form of radiation therapy to treat some forms of cancer.

 What is nuclear radiation?

 Nuclear radiation is radioactivity that comes from the nucleus of certain chemicals.
 These chemicals are called radioisotopes and are unstable.
-Just as a rock balanced on the end of a pole is likely to fall and give off energy on the way down, so radioisotopes give off energy and particles as they break down or “decay”.
+Just as a rock balanced on the end of a pole is likely to fall and give off energy on the way down, radioisotopes give off energy and particles as they break down or “decay.”

 What are the types of nuclear radiation?